Are you living your life in a way that would lead others to Christ?

 If you say you are in Christ and a Christian, then you should be standing out and not blending in with the world around you and doing what society is calling the social norm.

-It’s NOT okay to live like the world does and claim to be a Christian.
-Christians are called to be set apart, to stand out in a world of darkness, to make a difference with their lives, and to win others to Christ Jesus.
+It’s NOT okay to live as the world does and claim to be a Christian.
+Christians are called to be set apart, to be a light in a world of darkness, to make a difference with their lives, and to win others to Christ Jesus.

 The way you choose to live your life should be a reflection of Christ, and that reflection others see, can help lead them to His forgiveness, sufficient grace, and everlasting love.